 The second reason is freehold tenure in Bukit Jalil.
 For many owner occupiers, freehold still carries psychological and resale appeal, especially when comparing across projects with different tenure, density, and age profiles.
 It does not automatically make a project better, but it helps Ayanna stay relevant in a market where buyers are more selective.

-The fourth reason is current market traction.
+The sixth reason is current market traction.
 When larger types such as A3, B, C, and D are already fully booked and the project is about 90% sold, it suggests that demand is not only coming from budget sensitive entry buyers.
 The better family oriented stock appears to have been taken up first, which generally supports the view that Ayanna has stronger own stay resonance than a typical investor led launch.

 Who This Project Is Suitable For